burnsignal/burnsignal/README.md

 Currently, all ether collected from signaling is burned so as to prevent feedback.
 However, future iterations may reallocate collected funds via some fund allocation mechanism.

 Burner Vote operates under the premise that any arbitrary definition of stakeholder groups will necessarily disenfranchise some people.
 Rather than attempting to define stakeholder groups and weight their input against one and other, Burner Vote attempts to create a signaling environment that is permissionless, non-exclusive, collusion resistant, and minimally impacted by plutocracy.

+---

+Specification and issues can currently be found in this repo: https://github.com/BurnerVote/BurnerVoteSpec

+BurnerVote consists of three main parts:

+* A smart contract factory that allows users to create new proposals to vote/signal on
+* A GraphQL backend built with [The Graph](https://thegraph.com/) to analyze the contract data; and a React.js frontend
+* An "Ethereum Address Service" web app for [BrightID](https://www.brightid.org/) to allow users to map their BrightID accounts to Ethereum addresses.
+BrightID aims to be a global, unique identity network uses graph theory to determine the likelihood that an account or individual is unique.